UDST/urbansim_templates/docs/source/getting-started.rst

 Production releases
 ~~~~~~~~~~~~~~~~~~~

 UrbanSim Templates can be installed using the Pip or Conda package managers.
+With Conda, you (currently) need to install UrbanSim separately; Pip will handle this automatically.

 .. code-block:: python